bellroy/wai-handler-hal/README.md

 ### Caveats

 * The Lambda is never told the port that the API Gateway is listening on.
-Most APIs will listen on `443` (HTTPS), so that's what's in this example.
+Most APIs will listen on `443` (HTTPS), so that's what the library reports by default.
+See `runWithContext` if you need to change this.

 * The Lambda is never told the HTTP version that the client uses when talking with the API Gateway.
 We assume HTTP 1.1.